Entretien avec François-Xavier Trancart, co-fondateur d'Artsper

 Very few returns, therefore, which is quite rare in online sales.

-Can we negotiate on your site, like in an art gallery?
+Is it possible to negotiate on your site, like in an art gallery?